Team-VoW/WynncraftVoiceProject/README.md

 -------------------

 !!!
 IMPORTANT  !!!
-This mod is a prolonging of the 'Wynntils' Mod, which means the Wynntils mod will be a requirement.
 This mod adds a ton of voices to all characters of wynncraft.
 The voices were chosen by merit of the actors of these individuals.
 The reason this mod has such a large size is because of the sheer amount of audio clips recorded.